 Cold Email Domain Strategy: Primary, Secondary, and Throwaway Domains Explained

 Your primary domain should never send cold email.
-Here's how to architect a domain strategy using secondary sending domains, when to add more, and how to protect your main brand's reputation while scaling outreach.
+Here's how to architect a domain strategy using secondary sending domains, when to add more, how to spread mailboxes (100–150 per domain), and how to protect your main brand's reputation while scaling outreach.

 The Single Biggest Mistake in Cold Email Setup